ials/seminario2/README.md

 ### Semana 15 - 13-18 Junio

 - Topics:
-  - Lecturer explains what to write in chapter 4
+  - Lecturer explains what to write in chapter 5

 - Task:
   - Edit your third chapter
   - Proofread your third chapter
     -	**Send your third chapter before 17 June at 11:59 am**
-  - Start writing your third chapter
+  - Start writing your four chapter